 The Next Level: Your Nursing Doctorate

-The Frances Payne Bolton School of Nursing created the first practice doctorate in nursing in 1979 to allow nurses to build upon their clinical expertise and expand their education in doctoral-level leadership and research.
-The Doctor of Nursing Practice (DNP) is now recognized by the American Association of Colleges of Nursing as the highest level of preparation for Clinical Nursing.
-Nursing doctorate graduates apply their education and expertise in leadership roles on the front lines of nursing, in clinical practice, administration, teaching and research, and health policy design and development.
+The Frances Payne Bolton School of Nursing created the first practice doctorate in nursing in 1979.
+Since 2004, the Doctor of Nursing Practice (DNP) has been recognized by the American Association of Colleges of Nursing as the highest level of preparation for Clinical Nursing.
+Nursing doctorate graduates apply their education and expertise in leadership roles on the front lines of nursing, in clinical practice, administration, teaching, systemic improvement, and health policy design and development.

-At Case Western Reserve University's Frances Payne Bolton School of Nursing, doctorate nursing students have a unique opportunity to network with colleagues from around the country as they share ideas and experiences.
+At Case Western Reserve University's Frances Payne Bolton School of Nursing, students in the DNP program have a unique opportunity to network with colleagues from around the country as they share ideas and experiences.

 Interested in a Research Doctorate?
 Find out the difference here.

 - As the innovator of the original doctorate in nursing practice, Case Western Reserve's Frances Payne Bolton School of Nursing is the foremost leader in DNP education